- Last Updated: 25 Oct 22

 Whether your agent is a salesperson or technical support, the finest skill they should have is problem-solving skills or finding solutions to every problem they may face.

-A sale or marketing agent should be able to know:
+- A sales or marketing agent should be able to know:

 Similarly, a technical support agent should be able to: